- The European Space Agency (ESA) is launching the JUICE spacecraft to study Jupiter and its three largest icy moons.

 How will JUICE study Jupiter’s moons?

-JUICE is planned to launch in mid-2022 and arrive at Jupiter in 2029.
+JUICE is planned to launch in April 2023 and arrive at Jupiter in 2031.
 It will spend 2.5 years orbiting Jupiter, often flying within 200 to 1,000 kilometers (about 120 to 620 miles) of the icy moons.
 In this first phase of the mission, the solar-powered spacecraft will fly by Europa twice, and 12 times past Ganymede and Callisto each, enabling repeated close studies of these moons in unprecedented detail.
 In the next and final mission phase, JUICE will orbit Ganymede, studying it closely for at least nine months.
 This would be the first time a spacecraft orbits any moon other than our own.

 At 4,800 kilograms (about 10,600 pounds), JUICE is a heavy spacecraft.
 The complex trajectories JUICE will need to execute to closely study Jupiter’s icy moons requires it to carry almost 3,000 kilograms (roughly 6,600 pounds) of fuel.
 JUICE will carry 10 state-of-the-art instruments, which together only weigh 104 kilograms (about 230 pounds) thanks to the experience gained by ESA in past missions.

 How will JUICE map Jupiter’s icy moons and study the planet’s effects on them?

 JUICE will use a visible-and-infrared spectrometer to detect what the surfaces of the icy moons are made of.
 It will help us identify and map minerals across Ganymede’s surface, understand the formation of some of Europa’s and Callisto’s complex landforms, and find organic molecules — building blocks of life — on each of the moon’s surfaces as signs of their potential habitability.
 A laser-altimeter onboard will complement this data by mapping 3D shapes of features on the moons.